nielsenjared/pictorial-st-louis/README.md

 ## DIY

+If you want to build this project at a higher resolution, you can download the  full map here: https://drive.google.com/file/d/1JysC8I4QJfDqoc5svgW54O7qoT4YegqL/view?usp=sharing

+Alternatively, you can download the map in slices here: https://drive.google.com/open?id=1dhinYSg_HO-HNXlYGAShZ33chR3YPVYy

+Then follow the instructions below for rebuilding the map with ImageMagick, then tiling it with GDAL.

 Download or clone this repo.

 This approach is a bit ridiculous and convoluted, but it's my quick-and-dirty workaround for the Github file size limit of 100MB (The full .png is ~900MB).
 You need to stitch together the complete map from the slices included in the `maps` directory and then slice that file into tiles.